Annabel Lee: Publication history and reception

 "Annabel Lee" was probably composed in May 1849.
 Poe took steps to ensure that the poem would be seen in print.
 He gave a copy to Rufus Wilmot Griswold, his literary executor and personal rival, gave another copy to John Thompson to repay a $5 debt, and sold a copy to Sartain's Union Magazine for publication.
 Though Sartain's was the first authorized printing in January 1850, Griswold was the first to publish it on October 9, 1849, two days after Poe's death as part of his obituary of Poe in the Horace Greeley newspaper the New-York Daily Tribune.
 Thompson had it published in the Southern Literary Messenger in November 1849.

 "Annabel Lee" was an inspiration for Vladimir Nabokov, especially for his novel Lolita (1955), in which the narrator, as a child, falls in love with the terminally ill Annabel Leigh "in a princedom by the sea".
 Originally, Nabokov titled the novel The Kingdom by the Sea.
-Nabokov later used this as the title of the Lolita "doppelganger novel" in Look at the Harlequins!.
+Nabokov later used this as the title of the Lolita "doppelgänger novel" in Look at the Harlequins!.